 Figure: Modelled energy balance at the urban site (Rl) in Montreal

 during (a) cold snow, (b) warm snow and (c) snow-free periods in 2007-2008 using SUEWS (Järvi et al. 2014).

-We develop and use the Large Eddy Simulation model PALM in collaboration with University of Hannover to examine the flow fields and air quality in Helsinki.
+We develop and use the Large Eddy Simulation model PALM to examine the flow fields and air quality in Helsinki.
 We have added the sectional aerosol particle model (SALSA) in PALM so that it can be used to simulate aerosol particle size distribution within complex urban landscapes.
-Current research topics include the model performance of PALM-SALSA in different cities, impact of urban planning on local air quality and what is the effect of thermal turbulence on local dispersion and air quality.
+Current research topics include the impact of urban planning on local air quality in different cities, structure of coastal urban boundary layer, impact of thermal turbulence on local air quality.
 We also further develop the model to include more comprehensive aerosol dynamics.
 Current and past reseach projects are

 Figure: Flow field in central Helsinki as simulated using PALM model using detailed surface model (M. Auvinen).

 |Artificial Intelligence for Urban Low-Emission Autonomous Traffic (AIforLessAuto)||2022-2024||Pak Lun Fung, Omar Al-Jaghbeer||Academy of Finland|